FullPeace/WP-Dhamma-Reference/README.txt

 For version 0.1, MP3 files are supported.
 ID3 tags of the files are read into post details and taxonomy terms.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==

 Screenshots not yet available.